gudiseva/stackedit/OTA-Ignite/Session 7 - Supply Demand Zones.md

 - *Ignore the Leg-In Candle*

 ## Base Isolation Technique
-Going from Right to LEft ...
+Going from Right to Left ...
-1. Draw a Vertical Line precisely on top of the Leg Candle that identifies the beginning of the Leg-Out
+1. Draw a Vertical Line precisely on top of the Leg Candle that identifies the beginning of the Leg-Out.
-2. Draw a second vertical Line precisely on top of theLeg candle that identifies the end of the Leg-In
+2. Draw a second Vertical Line precisely on top of the Leg Candle that identifies the end of the Leg-In.
 3. The Base (made of Base Candles) has been isolated between the two Vertical Lines.
-Place Proximal and Distal
+Place Proximal and Distal Line accurately and then erase the Vertical Lines.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNDk4MjEyOCwtMjQyNDY0NzIwLDE4MT
+eyJoaXN0b3J5IjpbMTEzOTMyNjYwMywtMjQyNDY0NzIwLDE4MT
 k0NjI5NjNdfQ==
 -->